Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 Money laundering harms both society and the world economy.

-Society is harmed because laundering enables profitable activities such as drug trafficking, tax evasion, smuggling, human trafficking, and terrorism, and gives criminals the wherewithal they need to expand their illegal activities.
+Society is harmed because money laundering enables profitable activities such as drug trafficking, tax evasion, smuggling, human trafficking, and terrorism, and gives criminals the wherewithal they need to expand their illegal activities.

 Laundering can also undermine investor confidence in financial markets, especially when large sums of laundered money move in or out of a market.
 For example, in a typical equity placement scam, a small-cap company with an offshore company as a majority shareholder will sell convertible bonds to someone who needs their money laundered.
 The sale is undisclosed.
-The bond-holder then converts the bonds to stock — often at a share price greater than the price of the bonds.
+The bond holder then converts the bonds to stock — often at a share price greater than the price of the bonds.
 Then the stock is sold to investors and the clean money is deposited into a bank account

 What is anti-money laundering (AML)?

-Anti-money laundering (AML) is a set of procedures, laws, processes, and regulations financial companies must follow and implement to stop criminals from disguising illegally obtained funds as legitimate income.
+AML is a set of procedures, laws, processes, and regulations financial companies must follow and implement to stop criminals from disguising illegally obtained funds as legitimate income.

 AML requirements

 In order to comply with various AML laws and regulations, financial institutions must meet certain requirements.
-This includes implementing Know Your Customer and customer due diligence programs, reporting suspicious customer activity, and monitoring customer transactions in an ongoing manner.
+This includes implementing Know Your Customer (KYC) and customer due diligence (CDD) programs, reporting suspicious customer activity, and monitoring customer transactions in an ongoing manner.

 Know Your Customer (KYC)